jamesonwilliams/offline-first-demo/README.md

 In this sequence, the client will end up preserving its recording status, even though the server tried to cancel the appointment.
-Perhaps we would have liked to mark the appointment as cancelled in this scenario, instead.
+Perhaps we would have liked to mark the appointment as canceled in this scenario, instead.

 Long term, these nuanced decisions should continue to be made by more